On the Tambara Affine Line

 \end{definition}

+\begin{remark} Constructions similar to our ghost construction have previously appeared in work of others.
+The ghost of the Burnside Tambara functor was defined in \cite[Def.~3.3]{CG2023}.
+It also generalizes work of Th\'evenaz, who introduced a similar construction for Green functors\footnote{A \emph{Green functor} is like a Tambara functor, but without the norms.
+Every Tambara functor has an underlying Green functor, but not all Green functors extend to Tambara functors.} \cite[Sec.~4]{Thevenaz:SomeRemarks}.
+The outline of the ghost construction is also present in \cite[Sec.~19]{Str2012} and in the background of \cite{Bru2005}.
+A related but different construction also appears in \cite{Sulyma2023}; see \cref{remark:transversal} for more details. \end{remark}

 The ghost of $T$ is certainly a commutative ring at every level.
-To check it is a Tambara functor one needs to check that the TNR-relations are satisfied, TNR is referring to the notation used in \Cref{eq: distinguished bispans} and the relations are discussed after this equation.
+To check it is a Tambara functor one needs to check that the TNR-relations, meaning the notation used in \Cref{eq: distinguished bispans} along with the relations discussed after this equation, are satisfied.
 This is straightforward here because the restriction map is a projection; we leave the details to the reader.

 \begin{proposition} For a $C_p$-Tambara functor $T$ the ghost $\ghost(T)$ is a $C_p$-Tambara functor. \end{proposition}